Joseph Smith Hypocephalus: Figure No. 6

 Four standing figures, representing the four sons of Horus.
 They are the patron gods of the lungs, liver, stomach and intestines, and were the gods of the four corners of the cosmos, or of the four cardinal directions.

 Joseph Smith's interpretation: "Represents this earth in its four quarters."

 Figure No. 7

-The seated figure has been identified with the fertility god Min (often syncretized with Amun) who is holding a flail.
+The seated figure has been identified with the fertility god Min.
 LDS and non-LDS scholars agree the depiction appears to be an ithyphallic figure (i.e. depicted with an erect penis).
 To the left is a figure identified as the serpent god Nehebkau with a falcon head (also commonly depicted as ithyphallic), presenting the Eye of Ra.